Showing posts with label formal interpretation. Show all posts

 Explicatio

-If Disputatio I taught that theology must first be syntactically consistent and coherent, Disputatio II teaches that coherence alone does not suffice for truth.
-A language of faith, no matter how precise, remains incomplete until it is interpreted, until it is “modeled” within an ontological environment.
+If Disputatio I showed that theology must first be grammatically coherent, Disputatio II shows that coherence alone does not yield truth.
+A language of faith, no matter how precisely ordered, remains incomplete until it is interpreted within an ontological environment.
+Syntax without reference is empty form.

 Objectiones